probablykasper/taskler/README.md

 ![Screenshot](https://raw.githubusercontent.com/probablykasper/taskler/master/assets/screenshot3.png)

-# Dev Instructions

-## Setup
-1. Install Node.js
-2. Run `npm install` to install dependencies

-## Commands
-- `npm run dev:website`: Start website dev server
-- `npm run dev:extension`: Build extension and watch for changes
-- `npm run build:website`: Build website
-- `npm run build:extension`: Build extension and create a zip in `/dist`, ready for distribution to stores

-## Publish new version
-1. Update `CHANGELOG.md`
-2. Update version in `manifest.json`
-3. Build the extension:
-    ```
-    npm run build:extension
-    ```
-4. Commit with a tag in format "v#.#.#"
-5. Create GitHub release with the extension zip and release notes
-6. Merge `dev` into `prod` to deploy website
-7. Publish to Chrome and Firefox stores

 ## Data recovery
 For some reason, Brave deleted all my localStorage data, including Taskler's.
 This does not seem to be a problem with Taskler.
 If you have a backup, Taskler's data can be restored.
 Brave stores localStorage at in the following folder in my case:
 ```